AdobeDocs/federated-audience-composition.en/help/connections/federated-db.md

 >title="Federated Database details"
 >abstract="Enter the settings to connect to the new Federated Database.
 Use the **[!UICONTROL Test connection]** button to validate your configuration."

+Federated Audience Composition allows Customer to build and enrich audiences from the third-party data warehouses and import the audiences to Adobe Experience Platform.

-Create, Configure, Test and Save the connection to an external database.
+Learn how to ceate, configure, test and save the connection to your external database in this page.

-Supported External Databases:
+## Supported databases {#supported-db}

+With Federated Audience Composition, you can connect to the following databases:

 * Amazon Redshift
 * Azure Synapse